Point Pleasant Park: Military monuments

-The ship's anchor from the aircraft carrier HMCS Bonaventure serves as a monument to the men and women who died while serving the Canadian Navy during Peacetime.
-A cairn marks the lives lost in the sinking of the Canadian Merchant Navy ship SS Point Pleasant Park in 1945.
+The ship's anchor from the aircraft carrier is a monument to the men and women who died while serving the Canadian Navy during Peacetime.
+A cairn marks the men killed in the sinking of the Canadian Merchant Navy ship Point Pleasant Park in 1945.
 A monument facing the Northwest Arm honour Walter Hose, a naval commander who helped build the Royal Canadian Navy while another honours the families who ran the Northwest Arm ferry and performed many rescues.
-National Historic Site plaques in the park commemorate the role of Halifax as Naval Port and the Battle between HMS Shannon and USS Chesapeake in 1813.
+National Historic Site plaques in the park commemorate the role of Halifax as Naval Port and the Battle between and in 1813.